Abanoub-Asaad/Abanoub-Asaad/README.md

 ### About Me 🚀
 🎓 I’m a 4th year Computer Science student at Ain Shams University <br>
-👨‍💻 I like Open Source, Linux and Problem Solving.
+👨‍💻 I'm interested in Open Source, Linux and Problem Solving.

 ### Connect With Me 📭